open-synergy/opnsynid-server-tools/base_user_copy_user_role/README.rst

 This Module allows the administrator to copy user role from one user to many users.

-This Module created a wizard that can be role on "Action" button in Settings > Users > Users.
+This Module created a wizard that can be role on "Action" button in Settings > Users > Users & Companies.

 Installation
 ============

 To install this module, you need to:

-1. Clone the branch 8.0 of the repository https://github.com/open-synergy/opnsynid-server-tools
+1. Clone the branch 14.0 of the repository https://github.com/open-synergy/opnsynid-server-tools
 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
-4. Go to menu *Setting -> Modules -> Local Modules*
+4. Go to menu *Apps -> Apps -> Main Apps*
 5. Search For *Base Copy User Role*
 6. Install the module